airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 Do it just for a few connectors:
 `airbyte-ci connectors --name source-aha --name source-quickbooks pull_request -m "upgrading connectors" -b ci_update/round2 --bump patch --changelog`

+You can also set or set/change the title or body of the PR" `airbyte-ci connectors --name source-aha --name source-quickbooks pull_request -m "upgrading connectors" -b ci_update/round2 --title "New title" --body "full body\n\ngoes here"`

 ### <a id="format-subgroup"></a>`format` command subgroup